Pope’s visit to Thailand will also be a family reunion

 At St. Mary’s girls’ school in Udon Thani, about 570 kilometers (355 miles) northeast of Bangkok, the pupils have only recently realized their unassuming vice principal’s connection to the pope.

-Sister Ana Rosa, originally from Buenos Aires in Argentina, came to Thailand in 1966 and has worked as a missionary in several parts of the country.
+Originally from Buenos Aires in Argentina, Sister Ana Rosa came to Thailand in 1966 and has worked as a missionary in several parts of the country.
 She shares a great-grandfather with Jorge Mario Bergoglio, who, six years ago, became Pope Francis.
-So, she and the pontiff are second cousins.
+She and the pontiff are second cousins.

 As word of a planned papal visit spread ahead of the official announcement, Sister Ana Rosa went from being an almost invisible presence to being at the center of increasingly excited attention in her community.